 Rural Cam Specialist: STÉFY

-STÉFY is a white-settler artist-scholar based in Katarokwi/Kingston (Queen's University).
-Her work explores surveillance as a contemporary form of colonialism in Canada post-9/11 through the methodology of research-creation.
-STÉFY is interested in the ways that citizens use surveillance cameras in rural and forested areas, "white fear" of terrorism, and function-creep as a creative method of producing knowledges.
+STÉFY is a white settler, non-binary artist-scholar based in Katarokwi/Kingston.
+They are an Assistant Professor in the Bachelor of Media Production and Design at Carleton University on unceded Algonquin Territory.
+Their work explores surveillance as a contemporary form of colonialism in now called Canada post-9/11 through the methodology of research-creation.
+STÉFY is interested in the ways that citizens use surveillance cameras in rural and forested areas, surveillance as a logic for colonialism, and function-creep as a creative method of producing knowledges.
 STÉFY likes (loves) true-love, beaches, shinny objects, spaghetti, and nature.
-STÉFY dislikes mushrooms, scratchy textures, car rides (that make her nauseous), and has a fear of aliens.
+STÉFY dislikes mushrooms, scratchy textures, car rides (that make them nauseous), and has a fear of aliens.